nem035/js-async-fun/README.md

 **But wait**, how do promises solve callback hell when they still use callbacks?
 Can't a promise just call my callback twice?
 Or not at all?

 Promises are **guaranteed** to only be resolvable once, with either success OR error and are immutable once resolved.
 Meaning the code within a promise runs once.
-After resolving, the promise becomes bound to the value with which it resolved and that value cannot be changed.
-Any future resolving of the same promise will **always return the same value**
+After resolving or rejecting, the promise becomes bound to the value with which it resolved and that value cannot be changed.
+Any future resolutions of the same promise will **always return the same value**

 ```javascript
 let promise = new Promise(function(resolve, reject) {